 Whether your team is a small team or a big team; a brand new team, or an old team that just doesn’t ‘gel’ that well together, it is important to increase your team’s cohesiveness to make that team more effective.

 There are many ways you can improve team cohesiveness, trust and effectiveness, from employing expensive psychologists, to simply asking ‘how can we make you more cohesive.

-As many ways are expensive and time consuming, I have listed some of the best, cheapest and simplest team building activities that can break the ice in any team, improve cohesiveness and trust; and in return build you a more effective team.
+As many ways are expensive and time-consuming, I have listed some of the best, cheapest and simplest team building activities that can break the ice in small and large groups, improve cohesiveness and trust; and in return build you a more effective team.

 If you're looking for an online tool that can be used as a team building activity you can try something like QuizBreaker.

 It's a weekly 2-minute game that helps your team get to know each other through ice breaker quiz questions.

 It was born out of WorkStyle and is probably our favourite feature to date!

 If you have a new team, you could introduce them to each other using creative introductions.
 Of all the team building games here this is a great one that uses problem solving skills and creative thinking in a really fun way.

 To do this, give everyone in your new team a piece of paper and ask them to write what cartoon character they’d be if they could be any, and then ask them to hold this piece of paper on their forehead (so the cartoon side is unviewable).

 On the count of three, all employees must turn over the piece of paper to reveal what they have written on the other side.